keeping Cameron's spirit alive and stronger than ever

 Cameron's dream in his own words: "I want soil and plants to be a big part of my life.
 I've been doing well to save money which I intend on using to purchase land in the future.
 I want to create a permaculture design on that land and ultimately be a part of a fully self-sufficient, intentional living community on that land.
 I want to grow all of our food and medicine, make our own clothing, paper, etc. out of what we grow on the land.
 I want to hold donation-based educational workshops and forums on permaculture, ecology, and sustainable agriculture.
 I want to be growing enough food for ourselves as well as to deliver by bicycle to food banks and markets.
 Eventually I want to open a truly zero-waste restaurant complete with solar/green energy, no natural gas or plastic packaging, all supplied by what me and my community grow.
 The more I can learn about plants and the more experience with ecology, farming, and herbalism I can get, the better.”

 We will also be working very hard to produce as little waste as possible.
-In order to hold ourselves accountable, we will attempt to carry our trash with us for the duration of the ride.
+In order to hold ourselves accountable, we will be carrying our trash with us for the duration of the ride.
 We do realize with recent changes in the world, personal reusable containers are out of the question, so being totally honest, we aren't sure how long this will play out, or how feasible this is.
 We'll be sure to keep you updated on the goal of minimal trash production!